Read the book: «12 Recipes of Adyghe Cuisine»

 and Reality is Called Discipline

 Boris prioritized a clean and organized kitchen for food safety and quality control.
 He said that only a disciplined person can become a good cook.
-The teacher demanded that we have a starched toque, an ironed apron, and a change of shoes.
+The teacher demanded that we have a starched chef’s hat, an ironed apron, and a change of shoes.

 My daughter Ingret was four years old at that time.
 She wanted to attend classes with me, and the teacher did not mind.
-Boris called Ingret “Babitsa’.
+Boris called Ingret Babitsa.
 He found joy in feeding her: “Eat, eat, my little Babitsa!”
-My daughter liked this Adyghe name for little girls, which “Grandpa Boris” called her.
+My daughter liked this Adyghe name for little girls that “Grandpa Boris” gave her.

 The Idea of Taking Notes

-Before starting the practical classes, the teacher warned us: “If you don’t often cook the traditional dishes, you forget the cooking methods over time.”
-At the same moment, I decided to take notes to retain more detailed information.
+Before starting the practical classes, the teacher warned us: “If you don’t often cook the traditional dishes, you will forget the cooking methods over time.”
+At that moment, I decided to take notes to retain more detailed information.
 My goal was to capture my learning experience in my journal.

-These detailed notes helped me later, at any time, step by step, to restore the methods of cooking traditional Adyghe dishes and to improve my cooking skills over time.
-The starting point for this book was the idea of my daughter Ingret that Adyghe recipes can inspire both chefs and home cooks.
+These detailed notes helped me later, at any time and step by step, to recreate the methods of cooking traditional Adyghe dishes and to improve my cooking skills over time.
+The starting point for this book was the idea my daughter Ingret had – that Adyghe recipes could inspire both chefs and home cooks.

-I gave myself time to read over my learning notes and to think about how this information could help the people get more ideas for comfort cooking and learn more about the Adyghe people.
+I gave myself time to read over my learning notes and to think about how this information could help others discover more ideas for comfort cooking and learn more about the Adyghe people.
 I am very grateful to Ingret for motivating me to create my own cookbook in English.

-I decided to write a book in which I can share the culture of the Adyghe people with the help of their cuisine.
+I decided to write a book to share the culture of the Adyghe people with the help of their cuisine.
 It is an honor for me to introduce you to the centuries-old Adyghe cuisine, which is a rarity in the Western world.
 Enjoy the cuisine that you might otherwise never encounter.

 From the Stories about Hodja: